Augustin Drakpe

-Augustin Drakpe (born 8 December 2001) is a professional footballer who plays as a centre-back for club Dordrecht.
-Born in the Netherlands, he plays for the Togo national team.
+Augustin Drakpe (born 8 December 2001) is a Togolese professional footballer who plays as a centre-back for the Czech First League club FC Slovan Liberec and for the Togo national team.

 Club career

 Drakpe joined the academy at Sparta in 2013 and progressed through the age group teams before moving to Jong Sparta.
 He made his professional debut in the Eredivisie for Sparta Rotterdam on 22 April 2022 in a 2–0 defeat against FC Twente.
 In May 2022 Drakpe signed a new contract with Sparta to keep him with the club until the summer of 2024, with the option of another season for the club.

-On 15 January 2025, Drakpe signed a contract with Dordrecht until 30 June 2026, with an option to extend for the 2026–27 season.
+On 15 January 2025, Drakpe signed a contract with Dordrecht until 30 June 2026.
+However, on 31 December 2025, he transferred to the Czech club Slovan Liberec, signing a contract until 2029.

 International career

-Born in the Netherlands, Drakpe is of Togolese descent.
-He was called up to the Togo U23s in 2021 for matches against Tajikistan and Malawi.
+Drakpe was called up to the Togo U23s in 2021 for matches against Tajikistan and Malawi.
 He was called up to the senior Togo national team for a set of 2026 FIFA World Cup qualification matches in September 2025.